Introduction - There’s a Hole in The Bottom of The CVE

 Stage one - scroller banner 160

 This stage is characterized by a lack of organized processes and technologies in place.
-Vulnerability management processes are (if available at all) reactive, ad-hoc and informal, and are not repeatable, measurable, or scalable.
+Vulnerability management processes are (if available at all), ad-hoc and informal, and are not repeatable, measurable, or scalable.

 People